Contents

 Why Salary Benchmarking by State Matters

-• Seismic design requirements create specialized demand
+- Seismic design requirements create specialized demand in states like California and Washington

-• Local talent scarcity pushes up rates
+- Local talent scarcity pushes up rates, especially for PE-licensed professionals

 Get this wrong and your project budgets take a hit.
 When state premiums inflate your labor costs beyond what you've baked into fees, margins disappear fast.
 Miss a market discount and you'll lose good people to competitors who know the local rates.